dell/dellemc-openmanage-ansible-modules/roles/idrac_user/README.md

     <td></td>
     <td></td>
     <td>str</td>
-    <td>- Provide the password for the user account.
+    <td>- Provide password for the iDRAC user account that is created, or modified.
 The password can be changed when the user account is modified.</br>- To ensure security, the I(user_password) must be at least eight characters long and must contain
     lowercase and upper-case characters, numbers, and special characters.
 </td>
   </tr>